From functioning, to living

 Featured in…

-That’s why we need a process that is experiential and present-focused.
-Instead of endlessly analyzing the past, we intervene by paying attention to what is happening right now — in your body, in your emotions, and in the beliefs organizing your experience.
+So we work experientially and present-focused.
+Instead of analyzing the past, we pay attention to what's happening right now: in your body, your emotions, and the beliefs quietly organizing your experience.

 Who this work is for:

-You probably have twenty people in your life who will give you advice.
-Who will tell you what they would do.
+You probably have twenty people in your life who will give you advice or tell you what they would do.
 That is not what this is.

-This work is for people who have been the steady one, or who know what it is to survive the chaos.
-You may be the first in your family to do things differently.
-A parent trying not to pass on what you inherited.
-A queer professional who learned to adapt in rooms not built for you.
-Someone holding a diagnosis, a genetic result, or a season of uncertainty while still managing everything and everyone around you.
+This work is for people who've been the steady one, or who know what it means to survive the chaos.
+A parent trying not to pass on what they inherited.
+Someone who's the first in their family to do things differently.
+A queer adult who learned to adapt in rooms that were never built for them.
+Someone in the middle of grief, a diagnosis, or a season of uncertainty, who's still managing everything and everyone around them.

-What I offer: a relationship with someone who has the training to read through your strategies and defenses, and stay with what is underneath.
-Someone who will push back, stay focused, and is more interested in what you are protecting than how well you are holding it together.
+What I offer is a relationship with someone trained to read through your strategies and defenses, and stay with what's underneath — someone who will push back, stay focused, and is more interested in what you're protecting than how well you're holding it together.

 Medical and hereditary stress:

-If you’re navigating cancer, high risk genetic mutations, IVF decisions, surgical timing, or survivorship, you may find yourself functioning remarkably well while feeling anything but steady inside.
+If you're navigating cancer, a high-risk genetic mutation, IVF decisions, surgical timing, or survivorship, you may find yourself functioning remarkably well while feeling anything but steady inside.

 In this work, we slow it down.
 We make room for what hasn't had room.
 So you can move forward connected to your whole self — not just the competent part.